BlueBrain/eFEL/docs/source/eFeatures.rst

 Width of spike at threshold, bounded by minimum AHP

-Use strict_stiminterval to not use minimum after stimulus end.
+Can use strict_stiminterval to not use minimum after stimulus end.

 - **Required features**: LibV1: peak_indices, LibV5: min_AHP_indices, threshold
 - **Units**: ms